 The lab is attracting the world’s best marine researchers and scientists to the Ningaloo coast to study and improve ocean health and resilience.

 This unique facility achieves the level of sophisticated environment control required to simulate conditions associated with climate change from temperature and acidification.
 It also supports the latest molecular testing equipment.
-Combining the aquaria and genetics lab under one roof has already allowed critical research into identifying heat-resistant coral that can survive damaging heatwaves.
+Combining the aquaria and genetics lab under one roof has already allowed critical research into identifying heat-resilient coral that can survive damaging heatwaves.
 The molecular laboratory is also enabling environmental DNA fingerprinting to monitor endangered sea snakes and wedgefish, and unlock forensic techniques to reveal the movements and behaviour of whale sharks.

 The Exmouth Research Lab is in the coastal town of Exmouth, which is approximately 1270km north of Perth.

 Exmouth is situated on the northeastern side of the Cape Range Peninsula and faces Exmouth Gulf.

 The western side of Cape Range Peninsula is fringed by the Ningaloo Reef.
 The Ningaloo Reef Marine Park and adjoining Cape Range National Park are situated inside The Ningaloo Coast World Heritage Area.